linkedlist771/anthropic-openai-wrapper/README.md

 ## Overview

 **anth2oai** is a lightweight wrapper that allows you to use Anthropic's Claude models through an OpenAI-compatible API interface.
 This makes it easy to switch between OpenAI and Anthropic models in your existing codebase with minimal changes.
+Currently, we support the `chat.completion` interface for both Sync and ASync method, with tool call support.

 ### Features